mongodb/docs/source/includes/change-stream-pre-and-post-images-additional-information.rst

   To request a post-image, you set ``fullDocument`` using the same method.

-- Pre-images are written to the ``config.system.preimages`` collection.
+- Pre-images are written to the :data:`config.system.preimages` collection.

   - The ``config.system.preimages`` collection may become large.
 To limit the collection size, you can set ``expireAfterSeconds``